droccom/kube-examples/staging/kos/cmd/attachment-tput-driver/README.md

 ## Ping Testing

-The driver normally exercises each NetworkAttachment once it becomes ready, with `ping` operations.
-This can be disabled with the `--omit-test` command line flag.
+The driver normally exercises a configurable fraction of NetworkAttachments once they becomes ready, with `ping` operations.
+The fraction is affected through the `--test-fraction` command line flag.

 The pings are done as follows.
-Each NetworkAttachment is directly subjected to one test, which may indirectly test another attachment.
-For a NetworkAttachment E that is created at a time when no existing attachment in the same virtual network has successfully completed its test, the test for E does the following:
+Each NetworkAttachment is directly subjected to zero or one test, which may indirectly test another attachment.
+For a NetworkAttachment E that is created at a time when no existing attachment in the same virtual network has successfully completed its test and the test-fraction is greater than zero then E is certainly given a "half test", which does the following:

 - create a dedicated Linux network namespace on the attachment's host,